Mocks And Finals in IB Psychology

 Question 3: Compare and contrast the research methodology of...

 This is a more theoretical question.
 The emphasis is on the knowledge you have on the two research methods in the question.
-However, you may reference your own class practicals to exemplify your explanations.
+However, you may reference your own class practicals to exemplify your explanations, but this is not needed per se.
 Remember to discuss both similarities and differences with correct terminology.

 Question 4: Design...

 This question asks you to provide an alternative to research method asked in the question 1.
 You need to have the exact same aim as in the class practical asked in question 1.
+However, you can have a broad interpration of the topic you used for the question 1 method.
 Pay close attention to the procudure of your alternative.
 Explain the procedure of your alternative research method with accuracy and detail.
 Use proper terminology effectively.

 Paper 3